wilson-dynatrace/otel-example/readme.md

 1. Go to tomcat folder
 2. Start the tomcat application
    <code>docker compose up -d</code>
-3. Once the tomcat container is up and running, you can
+3. Once the tomcat container is up and running, you can<br>
    a.
-Forward port 8090 to visit tomcat
+Forward port 8090 to visit tomcat<br>
    b.
-Run the curl container with "docker-compose -f docker-compose-test.yml up" to see if you get the web page (HTML)
+Run the curl container with <code>docker-compose -f docker-compose-test.yml up</code> to see if you get the web page (HTML)<br>